-The NSW Taxi Council acknowledges the current challenges in the competitive set within the Point to Point Transport sector; hence we are grateful for the ongoing collaboration and consultation between the NSW Taxi Council and the State Insurance Regulatory Authority working towards addressing some of these challenges.
+Taxis NSW acknowledges the current challenges in the competitive set within the Point to Point Transport sector; hence we are grateful for the ongoing collaboration and consultation between the NSW Taxi Council and the State Insurance Regulatory Authority (SIRA) working towards addressing some of these challenges.

-We are pleased to note that there has been a commitment by the State Insurance Regulatory Authority as we work towards delivering a competitor neutral scheme between Rideshare, Hire Cars and Taxis.
-Whilst there have been developments in the Point to Point sector in relation to CTP, more is required to achieve a true level playing field for all participants.
+We acknowledge the work being undertaken by SIRA towards reforming the framework for CTP.
+It is vital that this reform is completed ASAP to ensure the delivery of a competitor neutral scheme between Rideshare, Hire Cars and Taxis.
+Whilst there have been some developments already made in the Point to Point sector in relation to CTP, more is required to achieve a true level playing field for all participants.

 The NSW Taxi Council together with its members strongly believe that a true levelling of the playing field will only be achieved if all Point to Point Service Providers, including Taxis were grouped in Class 1 for CTP.
+We have seen this evident in other states, such as Queensland, where all Personalised Transport Service Providers have been put in the same class, ensuring competitor neutrality.

 In addition to CTP inequities, there is also a significant issue in the disparity of workers compensation between Taxis and Rideshare.
-Taxi Operators are mandated to take out a workers compensation policy for any drivers they bail a Taxi to, however Rideshare operators do not have the same requirement for any drivers they lease a vehicle to.
+Taxi Operators are mandated to take out a workers compensation policy for any drivers they bail a Taxi to, however Rideshare operators and the equivalent do not have the same requirement for any drivers they lease or provide a vehicle to.
 We have seen the Rideshare model evolve over the recent years from an individual choosing to drive part time to earn some additional income, to now seeing more full time participants enter Rideshare on a full time basis.
 This has led to a large number of individuals operating fleets of vehicles and leasing out to drivers, in the same manner a Taxi Operator bails a Taxi to a driver.

 So why are Taxi Operators required to take out Workers Compensation, and yet a Rideshare Operator does not?
+How are Rideshare drivers protected from an incident resulting in serious injury?

-We look forward to continuing to work with the State Insurance Regulatory Authority, as we aim to achieve a more competitor neutral scheme within the Point to Point Transport Sector, delivering better outcomes for the travelling customer.
+We look forward to continuing to work with the State Insurance Regulatory Authority, as we aim to achieve a more competitor neutral scheme within the Point to Point Transport Sector, delivering better outcomes for the travelling public.